Our team

 Rachel was also a deputy director in the Cities and Local Growth Unit, within the Ministry for Housing, Communities and Local Government and the Department for Business, Energy and Industrial Strategy, where she led on regeneration investment and policy, from high streets to HS2 growth strategies.

-An associate member of the Institute for over 15 years, Rachel has expertise across the built environment, delivering policy change both in and outside of Government.
+An an associate member of the Institute since 2007, Rachel has expertise across the built environment, delivering policy change both in and outside of Government.

 Caroline is a chartered town planner and experienced planning academic.
 Her research and teaching interests focused on green and blue health, cycling and walking, sustainability and urban form.